aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 You Heal for [X] Life per second for each Close enemy, up to [X] Life per second.
 - +2 Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds.
 - +2 Deal [5.0 - 10.0%] increased damage for each second you stand still, up to 30%.
+- +2 Distant enemies have a 8% chance to be Stunned for 2 seconds when they hit you.
+You deal [10 - 20%] increased damage to Stunned enemies.
 - +2 Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy.
 - +2 Lucky Hit: When your Conjuration Skills hit you have up to a [30 - 40%] chance to gain +1 Rank to your Conjuration skills for 12 seconds.
 This can stack up to 3 times.
 - +2 Skills deal up to [10 - 20%] increased damage based on your available Primary Resource when cast, receiving the maximum benefit while you have full Primary Resource.